dsoftwareinc/wiwik/docs/local-dev.md

      A sample `.env` file is provided.

-5. In order to use search functionality, your database should be postgres.
+5. To use search functionality, your database should be postgres.
 You can run a local container with
    postgres: `docker-compose up db`, it will create a local directory from where you run it with postgres data.
 Postgres can be replaced with SQLite3 in `.env` file (comment `SQL_*` variables)